stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 11 (P3L4) - Unified Software Process.md

 _What is the difference between a use case and a use case model?_

 A use case model is a set of use cases.

+### UML Quiz 2

+_What are use case diagrams used for?_

+- They can be used to prioritize requirements
+- They can be used during requirements elicitation
+- They can be used for test case design